twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-07-broad-knowledge%zh.rst

 It is also very important to contemplate on Suta (learning).
 Humans experience the world with the six sense-doors.
 Not all living beings are using of them, e.g., the Brahma Gods.
 They only use the eyes, ears and mind doors which are only necessary for them.

 They use them to come and see the Buddha and his Disciples for listening the Dhamma.
 Only the immaterial jhanic gods and material Jhanic Gods without minds cannot use them (Brahma gods with only mind and with only body).
 How do human beings use their six sense-doors?
-Mostly they use for sensual pleasures and indulgence in them; using their mind doors and proliferation, imaginations, inventions for this purpose.
+Mostly they use for sensual pleasures and indulgence in them; using their mind doors with proliferation, imaginations, inventions for this purpose.
 What is about the animals?
 They are also the same even it may have limitations.
 Humans can be above animals only if we want to develop our minds above them.
 This is because we have the capacity and ability for it.
 How to do it?
 It is the wholesome and higher education of sīla, samādhi and paññā.
 By following the teachings or education of the Buddha and ancient sages,  they will have the worldly and transcendental blessings; otherwise we humans can be worse than animals.

 Usually we take education as learning for reading and writing from young age at primary school until graduate from university or an institute for a living or profession.
 Even we very rarely use the word education for changing the mind and character of criminals, drug addicts, etc., instead we use the word rehabilitation.
 In politics and religions we use the word brain washing (menticide) in the negative sense as exploiting and manipulating.
 In a broader and wider sense, education is about knowledge which can be right or wrong.
 The Buddha made a very clear differentiation between them.
 For most worldlings they follow their own desire without proper or right standards.
 The views of common people are changing with time and situations.
 Their views and thoughts depend on their understandings and maturity.
-Because there are influenced by different levels and types of defilement.
+Because these are influenced by different levels and types of defilement.

 Natural laws are unchangeable; unwholesome dhammas are always unwholesome and wholesome dhammas are also the same.
 The sun always arises from the east and sets to the west.
 We cannot change the natural laws but only our minds.
 If the mind is not pure, then make it pure; not good, make it good.
 An untrained mind brings suffering, whereas a trained mind brings happiness.
 Therefore, broad knowledge or much learning is for the purpose of training the mind towards the right and wholesome directions, developing it higher and higher and at last transcend all sufferings.
 This highest goal and blessing can be fulfilled only by the Buddha Dhamma or education, and no other ways.